smarthomej/addons/bundles/org.smarthomej.binding.tcpudp/README.md

 ## Channels

 Each item type has its own channel-type.
-Channel-types with `-receiver`-suffix are available on `receiver` things, channel-types without suffix are available on `client` things.
+Channel-types with `receiver-`-prefix are available on `receiver` things, channel-types without prefix are available on `client` things.
 Depending on the channel-type, channels have different configuration options.

 ### Common parameters for channels